 “The plan is designed to accommodate future growth and change within a sustainable development framework.”

-SOM’s vision, selected as the unanimous winner by an international jury, was cited as demonstrating exceptional sensitivity to the ecological and cultural context of Sri Lanka.
+SOM’s vision for Port City Colombo, selected as the unanimous winner by an international jury, was cited as demonstrating exceptional sensitivity to the ecological and cultural context of Sri Lanka.

 Port City Colombo masterplan, image courtesy of CHEC